theswerd/flutter_custom_license_page/README.md

 ## Notes

- * No Material Dependency
+ * No Material dependency
  * `CustomLicensePage` returns a **Widget**, you must push a route to it
  * Cupertino Example only works in Cupertino Apps
- * If you have any issues, or feature requests please let me know by creating an issue [here](https://github.com/theswerd/flutter_custom_license_page/issues/new)
+ * If you have any issues, or feature requests please let me know by creating an issue here: <a href="https://github.com/theswerd/flutter_custom_license_page/issues/new">here</a>